Terry Sweeney: Saturday Night Live

-During his season on SNL, he became known for his celebrity impersonations, particularly female impersonations of stars like Diana Ross, Patti LaBelle, Joan Collins, Brooke Shields's mother Teri Shields, and Joan Rivers, as well as Ted Kennedy (the only male celebrity he impersonated).
+While at SNL, the roles Sweeney was given were almost exclusively gay stereotypes and exaggerated female impersonations.
+He became known for his celebrity impersonations, particularly his female impersonations of stars such as Diana Ross, Patti LaBelle, Joan Collins, Brooke Shields's mother Teri Shields, and Joan Rivers, as well as Ted Kennedy (the only male celebrity he impersonated).
 His most notable recurring character was a portrayal of then-First Lady Nancy Reagan.
+Sweeney was on the cast for the one season when he and most of the cast were cut after the season received poor reviews for its casting of actors, instead of comedians.